BBQ Tips - Cooking with Charcoal Grills

 lighter fluid if you must... however, the use of a

-is safer, faster, and doesn't leave any chemical smell on your food.
+chimney starter or an electric charcoal starter or an electric charcoal starter is safer, faster, and doesn't leave any chemical smell on your food. is safer, faster, and doesn't leave any chemical smell on your food.

 - Put the electric fire starter away somewhere safe.
 They get